Sam Bankman-Fried should be jailed until trial, prosecutor says, citing bail violations

 NEW YORK (AP) — Sam Bankman-Fried should be immediately jailed, a prosecutor told a federal judge on Wednesday, saying the FTX founder violated his bail conditions by sharing information with a reporter designed to harass a key witness against him.

+Judge Lewis A. Kaplan didn’t immediately decide whether to put the cryptocurrency entrepreneur behind bars, instead giving his lawyers and prosecutors several days to submit written arguments and more information.

+“I am certainly very mindful of his First Amendment rights, and I am very mindful of the government’s interest here, which I take very seriously,” Kaplan said.
+“And I say to the defendant, Mr. Bankman-Fried: You better take it seriously, too.”

-Assistant U.S. Attorney Danielle Sassoon said the government had concluded there were no set of bail conditions that would ensure that Bankman-Fried wouldn’t try to tamper with or influence witnesses.
+Prosecutors have concluded there’s no set of bail conditions that would ensure Bankman-Fried wouldn’t try to tamper with or influence witnesses, Assistant U.S. Attorney Danielle Sassoon said.

 She said Bankman-Fried should be jailed because he shared personal writings about Caroline Ellison, who was the CEO of Alameda Research, a cryptocurrency hedge fund trading firm that was an offshoot of FTX.

 Bankman-Fried is scheduled for trial Oct.
 2 in Manhattan on charges that he cheated investors and looted FTX customer deposits.
-Bankman-Fried has been free on $250 million since his December extradition from the Bahamas, required to remain at his parent’s home in Palo Alto, California.
+Bankman-Fried has been free on $250 million since his December extradition from the Bahamas, required to remain at his parents’ home in Palo Alto, California.
 His electronic communications have been severely limited.

 Bankman-Fried, 31, has pleaded not guilty to the charges.
-His lawyer, Mark Cohen, told Judge Lewis A. Kaplan that prosecutors only notified him a minute before the hearing started that they planned to ask for his client’s incarceration.
+His lawyer, Mark Cohen, told Kaplan that prosecutors notified him only a minute before the hearing started that they planned to ask for his client’s incarceration.

-Cohen asked the judge to let him submit written arguments first if he was inclined to grant the prosecutor’s request.
-He said his client should not be punished for trying to protect his reputation in the best way he can.
+Cohen said his client should not be punished for trying to protect his reputation in the best way he can.

 FTX entered bankruptcy in November when the global exchange ran out of money after the equivalent of a bank run.